MicrosoftDocs/azure-docs-powershell/docs-conceptual/azurermps-6.12.0/new-azureps-module-az.md

 `Enable-AzAlias` cmdlet to enable the `AzureRM` compatibility mode.
 This cmdlet defines `AzureRM` cmdlet names as aliases for the new `Az` cmdlet names.

+The new cmdlet names have also been designed to be easy to learn.
+Instead of using `AzureRM` in cmdlet names, use `Az`.
+For most cmdlets, this should be the only change required.
+For example, the old command `New-AzureRMVM` has become `New-AzVM`.

-For a full description of the migration process, including an example, see [__TBD__](link-tbd.md).
+For a full description of the migration process, see [Migrate from AzureRM to Az](migrate-from-azurerm-to-az.md).

 ## The future of support for AzureRM

-The existing `AzureRM` module enters maintenance mode when `Az` version 1.0 is released.
-After this release, the `AzureRM` module will continue to receive important bug fixes.
+The existing `AzureRM` module enters maintenance mode when `Az` version 1.0 is released in December 2018.
+At that time, the `AzureRM` module will continue to receive important bug fixes.
 New features will only be added to the `Az` module.
-To keep up with the latest Azure services and features, you must switch to the `Az` module.
+To keep up with the latest Azure services and features, you should switch to the `Az` module.